misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 We'll now create a second registry item to do the opposite: disable LAPS if the Administrator account is configured to autologon.

+*Note: If you're comfortable with it, you could copy/paste your previous registry item, changing the value data and reversing the sense of the ILT checks, since that's pretty much all we're doing.
+If not, feel free to follow these steps below and you can double check against my screenshots if you wish.*

 Click on  `New` -> `Registry Item`.
 Fill out the New Registry Properties as follows:

 * Action: **`Update`**